Whether you hate it or love it, social media is everywhere — so how can you use social media to grow your online boutique?

 These platforms all have a goal of making users stay on as long as possible.
 So you want to create content that gets the likes, saves, shares and follows.
 That’s how you’ll be able to reach more and more people.

 Want to grow your online boutique using Instagram?
-Learn how to curate your feed, grow your audience and make IG work for you.
+Learn how to grow your audience and get more followers so that you can make more sales.

 Most of these platforms operate with algorithms that reward people who are (1) already popular and consistent or (2) use the newest feature the platform is currently promoting.